Stannary: In Cornwall

 The geographical jurisdiction of each Cornish stannary was more clearly demarcated from that of the others than was the case in Devon, as each represented a separate tin-bearing area, even though the boundaries were not precisely laid down.
 The relative productivity of the stannaries varied greatly and was in no way related to their size.

-The towns at which tin coinage was carried out in Cornwall varied over time.
+Before sale could occur, tin had to be brought to a stannary town to be coined in buildings known as coinage halls.The towns at which tin coinage was carried out in Cornwall varied over time.
 The Cornish coinage towns included at various times: Penzance, Truro, Helston, St Austell, Bodmin (probably), Liskeard and Lostwithiel.
 Penryn twice attempted to acquire coinage town status, supported by Falmouth, but failed on both occasions due to strong opposition from the established coinage towns.

 In Devon

 Devon's stannaries are usually referred to by the names of stannary towns which were the locations where white tin was assessed, coined, and sold.
 They were also the location for some of the institutions associated with the operation of the stannary.

 King Edward I's 1305 Stannary Charter established Tavistock, Ashburton and Chagford as Devon's stannary towns, with a monopoly on all tin mining in Devon, a right to representation in the Stannary Parliament and a right to the jurisdiction of the Stannary Courts.
 Plympton became the fourth Devon stannary town in 1328 after a powerful lobby persuaded the Sheriff of Devon that it was nearer the sea and therefore had better access for merchants.

 The Devon stannary towns are all on the fringes of Dartmoor, which is the granite upland which bore the tin.
 No definition of the boundaries of the Devon stannaries is known, if indeed one ever existed.